SleepyDeb/leapp-codeartifact-maven-plugin/README.md

 2. Add the package by specifying: `leapp-codeartifact-plugin` That's it!
 The plugin will be installed and ready to use.

 To customize the injected Maven profile, set the `AWS_MAVEN_PROFILE` environment variable.
-Otherwise, the `default` profile will be used.
+Otherwise, the `codeartifact` profile will be used.

 # Usage
 1. **Right-Click on an AWS Active Session**